Hanoi during the Vietnam War: the dark side of its most famous monuments.

 Open for questions and discussion

-Pose questions and engage in meaningful dialogue with the young host.
-As the tour is a small group, you can have a much deeper conversation with the host on topics such as history, politics, economics.
+Pose questions and engage in meaningful dialogue with the young hosts.
+As the tour is a small group, you can have a much deeper conversation with the host on topics such as history, politics, and economics.

 We will visit Train Street and the war memorials.